cbarkr/blog/content/ctf/picoCTF/droids (0, 1, 2, 3, 4).md

 ## Problem
 ![[media/ctf/picoCTF/droids/description2.png]]
 ## Solution
 Given the APK `two.apk`, I first decoded it using `apktool d two.apk`, which produced a `two` directory.
 After poking around a bit, I found `FlagstaffHill.smali` located in `two/smali/com/hellocmu/picoctf` which seemed promising.
-Within it is a `getFlag` function that builds a string, presumably the password.
+Within it is a `getFlag` method that builds a string, presumably the password.
 I'll spare you the eyesore of the Smali code, and instead show you the equivalent Java code (from [decompiler.com](https://www.decompiler.com/) for convenience and formatted by hand for readability):

 ```java
 public static String getFlag(String input, Context ctx) {